sovity/edc-ce/extensions/wrapper/wrapper/README.md

 ## About this component

-Implementation of our Wrapper API Specification, also contains the EDC Extension part which will register the Endpoints in the EDC.
+Implementation of Wrapper API Specification, contains the EDC Extension part which will register the API endpoints in the EDC.

 ## License